nvimdev/lspsaga.nvim/README.md

 ```

 - `whole_project` support rename whole project after using lsp rename by `rg`.
-- `mark` after lsp rename if there still have this word in project then wil popup a window that inclue the files which include the word.then you can use this key mark the line that you want changed.
+- `mark` after lsp rename if there still have this word in project then will popup a window that include the files which include the word.then you can use this key mark the line that you want changed.
-- `confirm` when you markd the lines then press this keymap to execute.
+- `confirm` when you marked the lines then press this keymap to execute.

 <details>
 <summary> rename show case</summary>